-3.2.1 Diversification and Allocation in an Aggregate Approach
+3.2.1 Diversification and allocation in an aggregate approach

 To the extent that an entity level perspective is taken as the primary approach, the aggregate risk distribution would reflect the entity's perspective of the benefits of diversification among its component risks.
-For example, the entity would assess the degree of diversification that it expects arising from underwriting, reserve risk, and catastrophe risk to the extent facts and circumstances warrant or management so chooses.
+For example, the entity may assess the degree of diversification that it expects arising from underwriting risk, reserve risk, catastrophe risk, and between portfolios or groups, to the extent facts and circumstances warrant or management so chooses.